Lancashire and South Cumbria NHS Foundation Trust (LSCft) is committed to safeguarding and protecting children and adults from abuse and neglect.

 Safeguarding Adults

-The Care Act 2014 came into effect on the 1st April 2015, putting Adult Safeguarding on a statutory footing in line with Children’s Safeguarding.
+The Care Act 2014 puts Adult Safeguarding on a statutory footing in line with Children’s Safeguarding.
 The Act introduced a person-centred approach which achieves the outcomes that people want and puts the adult’s wishes and desired outcomes at the centre of safeguarding enquiries.
 It supports making safeguarding a personalised (MSP) experience, aiming to achieve the outcomes identified by adults at risk of harm or abuse.
+The principles of Making Safeguarding Personal are integrated into LSCft quality plans and vision, robust risk management arrangements are in place and the patient’s voice is captured and acted upon by our Experience Team

 The LSCft Safeguarding Team and localities continue to actively contribute to Section 42 safeguarding enquiries across designated Local Authority areas in line with the requirements of the Care Act (2014) by providing relevant information, a clinical perspective and wider contribution to assessment, care planning, risk management and mitigation strategies.